Best practices

 Extend Symbiotic Code with hooks and custom behavior.

-Understand Build, Plan, and Shell modes in depth.
+Understand Build, Plan, Ask, and Debug agents in depth.

 Models & Providers